-Pueblo City-County Health Department protects residents against diseases that can be spread by animals (vectors) such as rodents.
+Pueblo Department of Public Health and Environment protects residents against diseases that can be spread by animals (vectors) such as rodents.
 Worldwide, rats and mice spread over 35 diseases.
 There are disease concerns with both wild (rats, mice) and pet rodents (rats, mice, hamsters, gerbils, guinea pigs).
 These diseases can be spread to humans directly, through handling of rodents, through contact with rodent feces, urine, or saliva, or through rodent bites.

 Diseases carried by rodents can also be spread to humans indirectly, through ticks, mites or fleas that have fed on an infected rodent.
 Wild rodents also may cause considerable property damage by chewing through wiring in homes, car engines, and other places.
 The primary strategy for preventing human exposure to rodent diseases is effective rodent control in and around the home.
 This is achieved by eliminating any food sources, sealing even the smallest entries into homes, and successfully trapping rodents in and around the home.